 1. Copy Conditional Formatting Using Format Painter

-The easiest way to copy conditional formatting and also change the cell reference is to use the Format Painter tool in Excel.
+The easiest way to copy conditional formatting and change the cell reference is to use the Format Painter tool in Excel.
 Follow the steps below to be able to do that.

 - First, copy any cell in the range where the conditional formatting is applied.
 You can also copy the entire range (C5:C10)